davorg/dmp/chapters/chapter01.md

     open(FILE, 'file.txt') or die "Can't open file.txt: $!";

-This opens a file and assigns it to the file handle FILE which you can later use to read data from the file.
+This opens a file and assigns it to the filehandle `FILE` which you can later use to read data from the file.
 It also checks for errors and, if anything goes wrong, it kills the program with an error message explaining exactly what went wrong.
 And, as a bonus, once more it almost reads like English.